nblumoe/campingstove/README.md

 Instructions
 ------------
-To actually get a mobile app you have to include campingstove in a project for any mobile OS SDK ([see phongap site](http://phonegap.com/start)).
+To actually get a mobile app you have to include campingstove in a project for any mobile OS SDK.
+Put campingstove in the 'assets/www' folder ([see phongap site](http://phonegap.com/start)).